 The VoIP Entity KMS knows that that the account is pre-authorized to issue the requested certificate based on the returned order object status of “ready”, and therefore shall proceed to finalize the order.
 (As an option, the VOIP Entity KMS may verify that the ACME account has been pre-authorized by performing an HTTP GET for the URL contained in the “authorizations” field in step-2, and check that the returned authorization object has a status of “valid”.)

-To finalize the order, the VoIP Entity KMS shall create a CSR as specified in [ATIS-1000080-E], but with either a TNAuthList identical to the “identifiers” field of the new-order request in step-1, or with an id-ad-stirTNList containing a URL to the remote TNAuthList, as configured in section 5.3.3.1.
+To finalize the order, the VoIP Entity KMS shall create a CSR as specified in [ATIS-1000080-E], but containing a TNAuthList identical to the “identifiers” field of the new-order request in step-1.
 The VoIP Entity KMS shall then finalize the order by sending an HTTP POST request to the “finalize” URL received in step-2, as shown in the following example:

 POST /acme/order/asdf/finalize HTTP/1.1